eclipse-egit/egit/README.md

 Warnings/Caveats
 ----------------

-- Symbolic links are not yet supported because they used to be unsupported by Java.
-Such links could be damaged.
+- Symbolic links are supported on Java 7 and higher and require that the optional JGit Java 7 feature is installed.

 - CRLF conversion works for some things, but is in general still being worked on.